 Main Points of Concern

-NFIB supports mandatory sanctions for lawyers who bring frivolous lawsuits and supports H.R.
+NFIB supports mandatory sanctions for lawyers who bring frivolous lawsuits and has Key Voted in support of H.R.
 720, the Lawsuit Abuse Reduction Act of 2017.

 The costs of tort litigation are staggering, especially for small businesses.
 The tort liability price tag for small businesses in 2008 was $105.4 billion dollars .
 While some claims are legitimate, a large percentage are completely without merit.
 Small businesses that are sued still have to defend themselves, and this defense is often costly to both businesses and consumers.

 Small businesses are the target of many frivolous lawsuits because trial lawyers understand that a small business owner is more likely than a large corporation to settle a case rather than litigate.
 Often small business settlements are less than $5,000, but even $1,000 settlements are significant for businesses.
 Settling cases results in higher business insurance premiums for small business owners.
 Small businesses annually pay $35.6 billion out of pocket to settle these claims .